john-morales/concurrent-utils/README.md

 ----------

 Benchmarks performed on a 24-core KnownHost VPS-2 instance with JDK 7u21.
-See [PigzPerformanceTest][pigzperformancetest] for the test case, which can be run with:
+See [ConcurrentGZIPPerformanceTest][concurrentgzipperformancetest] for the test case, which can be run with:

 ```
 $ mvn clean test -DincludePerfTests=true